q0w9e8r7t6y5/p3/ peer-review2.md

 ## 6. Misc

 + It was a pleasure to read through your code and learn a few things from someone who seems to be more advanced than me, inside the Controller file, for example.
 + I think you did a great job with the project and followed all the requirements properly.
-The only suggestions I have for improvements is comments across your code and fix the small issues, such as the validation issues and redundant/extraneous view files.
+The only suggestions I have for improvements is comments across your code and fix the small issues, such as the validation issues (especially the non-integer number values issue in the first field) and redundant/extraneous view files.
 Other than that, great job!
 Good luck for the rest of the semester.